 Various accessibility issues prevent people using local parks.
 For instance, people mention that poor path conditions make navigating parks hazardous for elderly people.
-Flooding can put areas of park out of use throughout the year, and physical barriers designed to prevent vehicular access prevent access for those using mobility scooters.
+Flooding can put areas

 Recommendations

 To keep parks and green spaces at the heart of communities to continue benefitting wellbeing, we recommend that local authorities: